Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update

-with $L^{\mathrm{EnKU}}_{\hat\pi, y_\star}$ as in Equation \ref{eq:enkf_def}.
-We include $\hat\pi$ in the subscript to make the dependency on the samples through the sample covariances explicit.
-Put differently, the EnKU takes a pair \((\hat{\pi}, y_\star)\) and returns an affine map \(L^{\mathrm{EnKU}}_{\hat{\pi}, y_\star}\).
-As such, it belongs to a broader class of transports that we term \emph{affine conditioning maps}. \begin{definition} An \emph{affine conditioning map} is a mapping
+In order to formalize our uniqueness claim, note that the EnKU takes a pair \(({\pi}, y_\star)\) and returns an affine map \(L^{\mathrm{EnKU}}_{{\pi}, y_\star}\).
+As such, it belongs to a broader class of transports that we term \emph{affine conditioning maps}.
+Below and throughout the paper, $\Pp_2(\mathbb{R}^d)$ denotes the space of Borel probability distributions on $\mathbb{R}^d$ with finite second moment. \begin{definition} An \emph{affine conditioning map} is a mapping

 such that each $L_{\pi,y_\star}$ admits the affine representation